Tips for Handling and Adjusting Sails

 How to Trim Sails Downwind

-In this video, Kevin Wensley, Offshore Sailing School Director of Operations, shows you how to trim your sails for easy sailing when the wind is behind the boat.
+In this video you learn how to trim your sails for easy sailing when the wind is behind the boat and pushing you downwind.

 Want to learn more?
 Take our Learn to Sail Course and learn the proper way to trim sails and make steering so much fun!